richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.9.9**
+Total width now runs preliminarily for responsive slides before checking if images are loaded as this is based on size of container.
+Also updated fader to have updated total widths.

 **Version 1.9.8**
 If all images are not loaded after 2.5 seconds carry on with execution of slider anyway.
 This will probably need further refinement.